mureed-sultan/youtube-plugin/README.md

 This code snippet handles custom fields for a podcast post.
 It retrieves and sanitizes input data such as episode number, transcript, "listen on" field, host, guest, short description, podcast type, category, and embedded episode link.
 It then creates a new post with the specified title, content, status, and category.
 The code does not include the specific implementation of custom field handling.

-## Code Summary: Custom Fields and Featured Image Handling
+## Custom Fields and Featured Image Handling

 The code creates a new post and sets custom fields and a featured image.
 It uses `wp_insert_post()` to create the post and `update_post_meta()` to store custom field values.
 The code retrieves a thumbnail image from a URL, saves it locally, and attaches it to the post using `wp_insert_attachment()`.
 Finally, it sets the attached image as the featured image using `set_post_thumbnail()`.

-## Code Summary: Updating Custom Fields with Podcast Data
+## Updating Custom Fields with Podcast Data

 The code updates custom fields with podcast-related data.
 It checks if each field has a value and uses `update_field()` to update the respective field with the corresponding value for the given post ID (`$post_id`).
 The custom fields being updated include episode number, episode transcript, listening platforms, host name, special guest, short description, podcast type, podcast category, and embedded episode link.
 If all updates are successful, it sends a JSON response indicating the successful podcast push.
 If any update fails, it sends a JSON response indicating the failure.